Accelerynt-Security/AS-Edgescan-Integration/README.md

 ![Edgescan_Integration_Final_Set_Up_1](Images/Edgescan_Integration_Final_Set_Up_1.png)

-Select the information from the drop-down lists matching what was used in the logic app deployment.
+You may need to first set up a connection for this action if it has never been used before.
+Then, select the subscription and resource information from the drop-down lists matching what was used during the logic app deployment.
 Be sure to select "**Log Analytics Workspace**" for the Resource Type.

 Add the query matching the logic app you are editing: